rtbrick/bngblaster/docsrc/sources/access/monkey.rst

 ``$ sudo bngblaster-cli run.sock monkey-stop``

-A common test could be to start a test with the maximum number of session and monkey test autostart disabled.
+A common test could be to start a test with the maximum number of sessions and monkey test autostart disabled.
 As soon as all sessions are established, start monkey testing with the corresponding start :ref:`command <api>` and keep it running.
 After 24 hours stop monkey testing with the corresponding stop :ref:`command <api>`